Growth & Care

 Sensation Boxelder is recommended for the following landscape applications:

-Sensation Boxelder has light green foliage throughout the season.
-The compound leaves turn an outstanding indian red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Sensation Boxelder has light green deciduous foliage on a tree with a round habit of growth.
+The compound leaves turn an outstanding antique red in the fall.